 - A high-risk warrant – This is when the team is required to conduct an arrest at home, where the criminal is likely to be armed and dangerous.

 - A hostage situation – This is a situation where the suspects are holding hostages.

 - Protecting a high-risk person – This is when there are known or believed threats against a high-profile individual or event.

-- A terrorist attack – Any situation involves a group or individual is using violence to make a policical or ideological statement.
+- A terrorist attack – Any situation involves a group or individual is using violence to make a political or ideological statement.
 (See: FBI Agent Fighting Terrorism)

 SWAT training is a more advanced version of the regular FBI physical training that people go through as agents.
 SWAT members train for two days per a month.
 The first day includes training with firearms that include both pistol and rifle and also any other specialty type of specialty weaponry.
 The second day includes training for tactical situations and scenarios.

 As per Heuston’s experience, in the tactical training sessions, the officers would be given a mission.
 For the mission, they were briefed about the main objective, where and how things were going to be.
 However, while on the mission, the officers found out that nothing was ever like what they had planned.
 This brought home the idea that the plan was basically not going to survive even the first five minutes.
 They just had to learn to play off each other and work dynamically together.
 The training days brought the team together and they perfected communicated with team members by non-verbal means.
 They could either use hand signals or they just knew by a nod.
 These mutual gestures became a mode of communication when it came to identifying where they were going to go next, and what was going to happen.